viemeva/viemeva/README.md

 ~ ----- ✦ ----- ~
 </p>

-(Whispers disabled due to supporter beggars)
+(Whispers disabled due to supporter beggars.
+Only interact with me on Atabook.)

 I have major trust issues, BPD, severe loneliness, emotional detachment issues, and bipolar mood swings.
 I sometimes suddenly fall into a depressive episode and tend to distance myself a lot from people I know and even unfriend them, so I try to keep myself from friending others.
 I also hate making friends because I'm very used to being independent, and it's difficult for me to trust people.